VBIndex/py_vb_toolbox/README.md

 1. Searchlight analysis: High level of parallelism.
 Will spawn as many jobs as there are CPUs
-2. Whole brain analysis: Low level of parallelism.
+2. Full brain analysis: Low level of parallelism.
 Will only spawn one job
 3. Region of Interest analysis: Medium level of parallelism.
 Will spawn as many jobs as there are ROIs, or number of CPUS, whichever is the lowest.

-Especially for the whole brain analysis, having a well-optimized BLAS installation will greatly accelerate the process, and allow for further parallelism.
+Especially for the full brain analysis, having a well-optimized BLAS installation will greatly accelerate the process, and allow for further parallelism.
 Both MKL and OpenBLAS have been shown to support fast analysis.
 If you are using the Anaconda distribution, you will have a good BLAS